HOYER Group with positive business development

 Hamburg, 26 May 2020 - The international logistics specialist closed the 2019 fiscal year positively.
 HOYER increased its turnover to EUR 1.177 billion (previous year: EUR 1.167 billion).
-The equity ratio remained at the previous year’s level of 44 per cent, while equity capital was strengthened to around EUR 25 million.
+The equity ratio remained at the previous year’s level of 44 per cent, while equity capital was strengthened by around EUR 25 million.
 Earnings before taxes was EUR 38.052 million.
 The solid balance sheet and very good creditworthiness create a strong basis on which to confront the effects of the 2020 coronavirus crisis and to continue central investments.

 The global market’s economic development moved into a cooling phase during 2019.
 The chemical industry in particular showed production volume downturns.
 Despite difficult framework conditions, the HOYER Group increased turnover compared to the previous year by 0.9 percent to EUR 1.177 billion.
 Contributions to this came from larger volumes with service station supply contracts in Great Britain, new business and transport growth in the gas area, higher turnovers from tank container leasing, and currency effects in overseas business with a strong US Dollar.